 So what does that strategy look like?
-A responsible compensation plan is one that is capable of retaining current employees (whether that’s through competitive pay, a robust rewards system, or strong benefits) as well as future workforce planning to leave room for various changes to the team.
+A responsible compensation plan is one that accounts for employee retention (whether that’s through competitive pay, a robust rewards system, or strong benefits) as well as future workforce planning to leave room for various changes to the team.

 To create a responsible compensation plan, you need to: